uchicago-computation-workshop/Spring2022/03-31_Evans/README.md

 ---

-<p class=footertext> The 2021-2022 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 9:30 a.m. to 10:50 a.m..
+<p class=footertext> The 2021-2022 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 9:30 a.m. to 10:50 a.m.
 All interested faculty and graduate students are welcome.</p>